techie-joe/library/github-pages/quick-start/readme.md

 ---

+## Creating entry files and pages

+Create the entry file for your site at the top level of the source folder.
+GitHub Pages will look for an `index.html`, `index.md`, or `README.md` file as the entry file for your site.
+You can add more pages to your site by creating more new files in `.html` or `.md`.
+Each file will be available on your site in the same directory structure as your publishing source.

+You can create a custom 404 error page for people trying to access nonexistent pages on your site.
+See "[Creating a custom 404 page for your GitHub Pages site](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-custom-404-page-for-your-github-pages-site)".

+---

 ## Changing the title and description

 By default, the title of your site is the repository name.
 You can change the title and description by editing the `_config.yml` file in your repository.

+> At the top level of your source folder ..
 > Edit > `_config.yml`

 ```yml